Feebami/AI_Beauty_Bias/readme.md

 ## Results Summary

-- Both SCUT- and MEBeauty-trained models exhibit significant ethnic bias in beauty score predictions, as measured by statistical parity and error parity metrics.
+- Both SCUT- and MEBeauty-trained models exhibit significant ethnic bias in beauty score predictions, as measured by distributional parity and error parity metrics.
 - Cross-dataset and FairFace evaluations reveal that these biases persist and may be amplified in more diverse populations.
 - The study highlights the importance of balanced datasets, diverse annotators, and fairness-aware model design to mitigate harmful algorithmic biases.